jklahn/gi-entitlements-from-csv/README.md

 # Enriching Guardium Insights with entitlement information using a CSV file

-Entitlements provide granular visibility into things like user entitlements, dormant accounts, and excessive privileges in support of governance controls.
-The following code is tailored for Guardium Data Protection (GDP) entitlement exports, but can be adjusted for other vendor outputs.
+Entitlements provide granular visibility into dormant accounts, and excessive privileges in support of governance controls.
+The following code is tailored for Guardium Data Protection (GDP) entitlement exports, but can be potentially adjusted for other vendor outputs.

 Learn more about Guardium entitlements [here](https://www.ibm.com/security/digital-assets/guardium/data-protection-demo/data-risks/3.html).